-What factors will speed up or slow down the insurance company determining fault and liability?
+What factors will speed up or slow down the insurance company determining fault and liability in Texas?

 Determining fault in personal injury cases is a complicated process that can take a long time to resolve.
 Insurance companies must assess the facts of the case and carefully consider all angles before reaching a decision on who is at fault for an accident or incident.
 This means that it might be difficult to estimate how long this process will last, as each situation is different.